sebapersson/petab_sciml/docs/src/format.md

 ## High Level Overview

 The aim of the PEtab SciML extension is to facilitate the creation of hybrid models that combine data-driven and mechanistic components.
-The extension is designed to keep the dynamic model, neural network model, and PEtab problem as independent as possible, with the models linked in the hybridization table.
+The extension is designed to keep the dynamic model, neural network model, and PEtab problem as independent as possible, with the models linked in the hybridization and/or condition tables.

 The extension supports three hybrid model types, and a valid PEtab SciML problem can use one or any combination of these types.
 Each of the three types is specified differently: